no1xsyzy/fyp/interim.md

 With some type of runtime recording method is applied, along with the program, the runtime should be replayable.

 # Plan

+[@Fig:plan] shows the remainder of the project.
+With a time scale in hours, it seems using 206 hours for this project.
+There is also a high uncertaintity that several times have been estimated wrong, either more or less.
+There are also risks that the project could not be completed.
+The first risk is that time limit cannot be met.
+Under this circumstance, the specification should be lowered to a lowest part.
+The second risk is that the specification is that some of the specification could be impossible to achieve.
+If the corruption of specification list happened, there were two ways to fix.
+First way is to find a alternative functionality to implement.
+If first way also failed, then the functionality should be eliminated and some targets should be replaced to make it possible.

 ![Plan for remainder of the project](plan.png){#fig:plan}